Use of private information policy (GDPR)

-When you contact us by email or through our website, we store your information in Hubspot, our Customer Relationship Management (CRM) software.
 If you sign up for a newsletter, we store your email address in Mailchimp, which is the marketing platform we prefer.
-If we do business, we store your information in our accounts software, FreeAgent.
-We chose these systems partly for their commitment to security.
+If we do business with you, we store your information in our accounts software, FreeAgent.
+We chose these systems partly for their commitment to security and ethics.

 What we use your information for

 We occasionally use your contact information to send you details of our products and services.
 When we do, you have the option to unsubscribe from these communications, and we won’t send them to you again.
 We will use your information to send you invoices, statements, or reminders.

 Who’s responsible for your information at our company

 Jason Boyd, our Managing Director, is responsible for the security of your information.
 You can contact them by email at email@example.com or by phone on 01506 668607 if you have any concerns about the information we store.

 When we store information in our own systems, only the people who need it have access.
 Our management have access to everything you’ve provided, but individual employees have access to only what they need to do their job.